Keith Thurman: Thurman vs. Chaves

 Despite being the mandatory to the WBO title, on July 27, 2013, Thurman challenged the Interim WBA welterweight champion Diego Gabriel Chaves (22-0, 18 KOs) at the AT&T Center in San Antonio, Texas.
 Thurman won the Interim WBA title by knocking out Chaves in the tenth round of a very competitive fight.
 At the time of the knockout, Thurman led on all three cards: 87–83, 87–83, 86-84 thanks in part to a knockdown in round 9 which was the beginning of the end for Chaves.
 Thurman had been landing extremely strong body shots the entire fight and finally dropped Chaves with one of the same.
 The end for Chaves came after another hook to the body and a huge overhand right to the forehead.
-Thurman was never in trouble but absorbed some strong body work as well from Chavez.
-They traded close rounds early until Chavez really slowed around the seventh, opening the door for Thurman's left hook.
+Thurman was never in trouble but absorbed some strong body work as well from Chaves.
+They traded close rounds early until Chaves really slowed around the seventh, opening the door for Thurman's left hook.